The Tradition of Founders’ Day

 Investiture of the Senior Class

-Each year, the seniors march across Main Quad into the ceremony in Palmer Auditorium with graduation gowns in hand.
+An annual tradition, the seniors march across Main Quad into the ceremony in Palmer Auditorium with graduation gowns in hand.
 Toward the end of the Founders’ Day convocation, the senior students rise as one and slip on their robes while family, friends, alumni, faculty and staff applaud in approval.
 This symbolizes the achievements each student has made in their academic endeavors to reach the point of graduation.